-A punch list is a document that describes defects on a building site that must be resolved before the building reaches final completion.
-It describes all incorrect installations, damage, and any faulty finishes.
-The contractor must ensure all the issues are resolved before they can receive payment.
+A construction punch list is a document that outlines defects on a building site that must be resolved before the building reaches final completion.
+Other names for these lists include ‘construction project closeout checklist’ and ‘final inspection list.’
+These lists describe all incorrect installations, damage, and any faulty finishes.
+The contractor must ensure that all issues are resolved before receiving final payment.

 The punch list itself is generally created by the architect, owner, or an independent engineer.
 They will do a site walk with the lead contractor close to the end of the project and complete an inspection together.
 They then create an agreed punch list of final changes.

 In some large projects, a rolling punch list might be used.
-At different phases of construction, an inspection will be conducted and a punch list created which must be completed before progressing to the next stage.
+At different phases of construction, an inspection will be conducted and a construction closeout checklist created which must be completed before progressing to the next stage.
 This helps to avoid long and onerous remediation at the end of the project.

 So, what should you include on a punch list?
 Each site is different – fixes on a multistorey parking lot will be different to those on a residential property, which will be different from those in a sports stadium.
-That said, the following categories cover some of the most common items that appear on punch lists:
+That said, the following categories cover some of the most common construction punch list items:

 • Walls, ceilings, and surfaces: Check for cracks, holes, visible marks, and damage.